maja-gipp/hiring-challenge/README.md

 Extend the application to add new endpoints for:

-- Fetching one spesific employee
+- Fetching one specific employee
   - by name
   - by id
 - Provide methods to add, modify and delete an employee
-- Add a new api route for statistics and add methods to get
+- Add a new API route for statistics and add methods to get
   - number of employees
   - number of hired employees (tips: look at the email address)
-  - number of employess per character in the alphabet - histogram
+  - number of employees per character in the alphabet - histogram

 ## Tips